bibekanandadatta/JH-MechE-Dissertation-Proposal-Template/README.md

 - Most common and popular packages for writing dissertations are added in the `LaTeX Class and Package` sections.
 Check the packages; add any additional package you need and/or customize your options there.

-- Margin used in both documents are 1.0in for all sides with no header and footer except for pagination at bottom center in the margin.
+- Margin used in both documents are **1.0in** for all sides with no header and footer except for the pagination at bottom center inside the margin.
 If you would like to change it, then look for `\geometry{}` command inside the `Document Formatting` section.

 - I used `Latin Modern Roman` font for the document as it produces consistent typography for text and math environment.
 If you prefer, you can use some other font by loading that package using `\usepackage{}` command.
-However, you will have to be careful about the consistency of the typpgraphy.
+However, you will have to be careful about the consistency of the typpgraphy, specially between text and math environment.

 - Tha main text of the both documents are **single-spaced** with table of contents, list of figures, list of table being **one-half-spaced** in `main.tex`.
 If you find this too tightly-spaced, you can space out the content by using `\onehalfspacing` or `\doublespacing` instead of `\singlespacing` for the main text in both .tex files.
 In this case, you will have to change the spacing for other environments as well to have a consistently-formatted document.
 Most of the necessary variables that can customize the format of the template are declared in the very beginning of the .tex files.
 Tweak them to obtain a more consistent formatting for the tables, figures, paragraphs, and bibliographic items, etc. You are welcome to define more customized settings as well.